First Officer's log, stardate 50614.2. Ensign Kaplan and I are returning to Voyager after

 CHAKOTAY: Yes.

-RILEY [OC]: Then you know I want to be close to you.
-I want us to know everything
+RILEY [OC]: Then you know I want to be closer to you.
+I want us to know

 [Bridge]

-TUVOK: According to the buoy, Commander Chakotay and Ensign Kaplan landed on the
+According to the buoy, Commander Chakotay and Ensign Kaplan landed on

 JANEWAY: Can you locate the shuttle?